Fast weak-KAM integrators for separable Hamiltonian systems: Long time behavior in the periodic case

 \end{proof}

-\begin{rem}\rm By Proposition \ref{ineg}, we always have the following additional information: $ \overline{H}_{\e,\tau} \leqslant \overline H $. \end{rem} \begin{rem}\rm One may wonder what is the behavior of the quantity $(T^{N\tau}_0 u)|_{G_{\e}}- T_{0,\e}^{N\tau} (u|_{G_{\e}})$ as $T=N\tau\to \infty$.
-The previous results show that it has a linear growth, of rate $ \overline H - \overline H_{\e,\tau} $.
-Comparing with weak KAM solutions yields that the second error term is always bounded.
+\begin{rem}\rm One may wonder what is the behavior of the quantity $(T^{N\tau}_0 u)|_{G_{\e}}- \Tc^N (u|_{G_{\e}})$ as $T=N\tau\to \infty$.
+The previous results show that it has a linear growth, of rate $ \overline H - \overline {\mathcal H}_{\e,\tau} $.
+Comparing with weak--KAM solutions yields that the second error term is always bounded.
 However, in some cases more can be said.
-Indeed, in the autonomous case ($L$ independant of $t$) Fathi proved the convergence of the Lax--Oleinik semigroup (\cite{faconver}), that is, for any initial condition $u$ there exists a weak KAM solution $u^*$ such that $(T^{N\tau}_0 u)-N\tau \overline H\to u^*$ uniformly.
+Indeed, in the autonomous case ($L$ independent of $t$) Fathi proved the convergence of the Lax--Oleinik semi--group (\cite{faconver}), that is, for any initial condition $u$ there exists a weak--KAM solution $u^*$ such that $(T^{N\tau}_0 u)-N\tau \overline H\to u^*$ uniformly.
 Moreover, it can be proved that the iterated powers of a $(\min,+)$ matrix are periodic after a finite time.
-Therefore, for $N$ big enough, the sequence $T_{0,\e}^{N\tau} (u|_{G_{\e}})$, is periodic after a certain time.
+Therefore, for $N$ large enough, the sequence $\mathcal \Tc^N (u|_{G_{\e}})$, is periodic after a certain time.
 In conclusion, in the autonomous case, one can write

 where $w_N$ is asymptotic to a periodic sequence. \end{rem}